httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 Assigning even a short freshness lifetime ({{I-D.ietf-httpbis-cache, Section 4.2}}) -- e.g., 5 seconds -- allows a response to be reused to satisfy multiple clients, and/or a single client making the same request repeatedly.
 In general, if it is safe to reuse something, consider assigning a freshness lifetime.

 The most common method for specifying freshness is the max-age response directive ({{I-D.ietf-httpbis-cache, Section 5.2.2.8}}).
-The Expires header ({{I-D.ietf-httpbis-cache, Section 5.3}}) can also be used, but it is not necessary; all modern cache implementations support Cache-Control, and specifying freshness as a delta is usually more convenient and less error-prone.
+The Expires header field ({{I-D.ietf-httpbis-cache, Section 5.3}}) can also be used, but it is not necessary; all modern cache implementations support Cache-Control, and specifying freshness as a delta is usually more convenient and less error-prone.

 In some situations, responses without explicit cache freshness directives will be stored and served using a heuristic freshness lifetime; see {{I-D.ietf-httpbis-cache, Section 4.2.2}}.
 As the heuristic is not under control of the application, it is generally preferable to set an explicit freshness lifetime, or make the response explicitly uncacheable.